anurag89sharma/submissions/logically/README.md

 Data corpus can be found here - https://research.signal-ai.com/newsir16/signal-dataset.html

+- The python packages required to run this code are listed in requirement.txt
+- Specify all the necessary file paths like topic model path, news-article file path, log file path etc in configuration/config.ini
+- Neo4j connetion url can also be changed in configuration/config.ini
+- Script to populate graph is **populate_graph.py**

 There are 2 ipython notebooks in this repository
 - TopicModelling.ipynb
 - Spacy-NER Vs Stanford-NER.ipynb